 – Tools For trading size, profits, and loses –

-I typically trade option spreads on stocks that are over 100 because the premiums are usually more expensive.
+I typically trade option spreads on stocks that are between $30 and $100 because the premiums are what I am willing to pay.
 Yes, this limits what I can make, but it also limits what I can lose.
-Lower priced stocks I will straight out trade calls or puts.
+These must be liquid. in other words, they must have a high volume so I can get in and out of a trade when I need to.
+Also, I want to find the spreads are not that large.

 Once I narrow down the stocks that meet my trading criteria, I run them through an option strategy builder or analyzer to determine what my probabilities are in terms of profits versus losses.